Skip to Main Content

 Fully Licensed

-Romanian Civil Aeronautical Authority (AACR) certified operators with all required permits and insurance for commercial aerial filming in Romania.
+Romanian Civil Aeronautical Authority (AACR) certified operators with all needed permits and insurance for commercial aerial filming in Romania.

 Regulation Experts

-Deep knowledge of Romanian airspace rules including the 120m altitude limit, no-fly zones near airports and controlled airspace, and permit lead times of 2-4 weeks for specific category permits.
+Deep knowledge of Romanian airspace rules including the 120m altitude limit, no-fly zones near airports and controlled airspace, and permit lead times of 2-4 weeks for specific type permits.

 Safety First

-Rigorous safety protocols and risk assessment procedures meeting Romanian Civil Aeronautical Authority (AACR) standards for every shoot location.
+Tight safety protocols and risk assessment procedures meeting Romanian Civil Aeronautical Authority (AACR) standards for each shoot location.

 Romania Expertise

-Intimate knowledge of Romanian airspace regulations, iconic filming locations across Bucharest and Cluj-Napoca, and local permit processes.
+Intimate knowledge of Romanian airspace rules, iconic filming locations across Bucharest and Cluj-Napoca, and local permit processes.

 Frequently Asked Questions